azagniotov/solr-lucene-analyzer-sudachi/README.md

 From a Japanese full-text search perspective, consistency of the tokenization (regardless of the length of the text) is more important.
 Therefore, UniDic dictionary is more suitable for Japanese full-text information retrieval since the dictionary is well maintained by researchers of NINJAL (to the best of my knowledge) and its shorter lexical units make it more suitable for splitting words when searching (tokenization is more coarse-grained) than the IPA dictionary.

-As a supplementary fun read, you can have a look at the excellent article that outlines [Differences between IPADic and UniDic](https://github.com/ikawaha/kagome/wiki/About-the-dictionary#differences-between-ipadic-and-unidic) by the author of the GoLang-based [Kagome](https://github.com/ikawaha/kagome) tokenizer (**TL;DR**: UniDic has more advantage for lexical searching purpose).

-Thus, the above makes a UniDic (which is the dictionary that Sudachi tokenizer leverages) dictionary to be the best choice for a MeCab-based tokenizer dictionary.

 [`Back to top`](#table-of-contents)

 ### What is UniDic dictionary